katzgrau/essayist/content/pages/home.md

 Essayist is a bloggish app that lets you write your content in text (markdown) files.
 Okay, nothing crazy-original, but it was written because I wanted a site where:

-1. Readability was paramount
+1. Content was a first class citizen (ie, readability and portability are \#1)
 2. Writing new articles was really easy and lightweight
 3. It was performant if and when it got a lot of traffic
-4. You can get up an running locally or in production in a few
+4. You can get up and running locally or in production really fast
 5. Migrating to a new server isn't a pain

 ## See It Work